-Dozens of people die every year in warehouses due to incidents involving a moving vehicle.
+Dozens of people die every year in warehouses due to incidents involving a moving vehicles.
 Lift trucks, forklifts, pallet jacks, and trucks are vital to everyday warehousing operations.
-Operating these vehicles incorrectly or irresponsibly can cause injury to the driver or nearby workers as well as cause costly damage to the vehicle and warehouse property.
+Operating these vehicles incorrectly or irresponsibly can cause injury to the driver or nearby workers and cause costly damage to the vehicle and warehouse property.
 The number one cited warehouse hazard by OSHA is the unsafe operation of forklifts.

 It’s common for vehicle incidents to occur in a warehouse when a vehicle is reversing.
 Comprehensive safety training for drivers of all types of vehicles and strict enforcement of safety measures can reduce these avoidable incidents.
-In a warehouse, vehicles have their own distinct set of seven safety rules.
+In a warehouse, vehicles have a distinct set of seven safety rules.

 What Are The 7 Safety Tips For Vehicles Used in a Warehouse?

-- Only hire certified drivers above the age of 18 and require safety training, refresher vehicle training, and evaluations.
+- Only hire certified drivers above 18 and require safety training, refresher vehicle training, and evaluations.

 - Perform routine equipment inspections to check for issues with warehouse vehicles.
-This inspection can be performed by the driver before each shift.
+The driver can perform this inspection before each shift.
 Vehicles should also undergo professional maintenance regularly.